 If you found this article interesting, please share it in your social networks to inspire your friends and family to go outside, hike and explore the world!

-Tell us, how many of these 10 places you already knew or have been to?
+Tell us, how many of these places have you been to?

 Don’t be shy.
-Please comment below.
+Drop us a comment.
 We would love to hear from you.